 A fire warden is a trained member of staff who in the case of a fire, will carry out a safe and swift evacuation of the premises.
 They will also be trained in what can cause a fire in the first place and any potential risks in the workplace.
 This means they can minimise any risks within your company, keeping your employees and your business safe.
-All employees should have fire safety training, but there needs to be at least one trained fire warden in your company.
+All employees should have fire safety training, and having basic knowledge about fire protection systems is also important like Understanding the Difference Between Fire Barriers and Fire Partitions.
+But there still needs to be at least one trained fire warden in your company.

 Why Is Having A Trained Fire Warden So Important?